 Over the last decade, the emergence of Indigenous scholarship and fundamental methodological insights have transformed the practices of social scientists, inspiring critiques of the research enterprise as colonial and extractive.
-The former refers to the many ways that knowledge derived from "Western" canons has developed to justify dispossession of lands (Dell and Olken, 2020), assert claims of racial and social inferiority, and maintain apartheid-equivalent governing practices (Wolfe, 2006).
-The latter refers to research deemed as solely benefiting the researcher in reference to both the knowledge acquired, the benefits that follow (to the researcher and not the community), and the purpose for which it is used.
-Decolonizing these practices includes all methods to a large extent, but it is particularly crucial for approaches involving Indigenous community engagement.
+The former refers to the many ways that knowledge derived from "Western" canons has developed to justify dispossession of lands (Dell and Olken 2020), assert claims of racial and social inferiority, and maintain apartheid-equivalent governing practices (Wolfe 2006).
+The latter refers to research deemed as solely benefiting the researcher in reference to both the knowledge acquired, the benefits that follow (to the researcher and not the community) and the purpose to which it is used.
+Decolonizing these practices includes all methods to a large extent, but is particularly crucial to approaches involving Indigenous community engagement.
 Indeed, all engagements with Indigenous groups that consider siting projects on or near their territorial lands and water require methodological reflection.
-There is a diversity of capacity and political positions within and across all communities, but three priorities for research design are fundamental.
+There is a diversity of capacity and political positions within and across all communities, but three priorities for research design are fundamental:

-Firstly, it must be recognized that the history of colonization is de facto a history of profound re-engineering of Indigenous territories through mineral, oil, and gas extraction; large-scale logging operations; agricultural transformations; and overfishing.
-More often than not these activities have been justified by states as necessary for progress or as solutions for environmental, economic, and social prosperity (Whyte, 2018).
-The misrecognition of this history is, for example, central to a failed ocean fertilization trial, ethically (and problematically) justified as beneficial to phytoplankton growth and so to migrating salmon in waters offshore where the experiment took place (Buck, 2019a, b).
-Justifications of pejorative, anthropogenic change also fall short in Indigenous contexts where there exists a long history of positive shaping of ecosystems, terrestrial and estuarine foods, fire regimes, etc. (Whyte, 2018; Buck, 2015).
+Firstly, recognition that the history of colonization is de facto, a history of profound reengineering of Indigenous territories through mineral, oil and gas extraction, large scale logging operations, agricultural transformations and over-fishing.
+More often than not these activities have been justified by states as necessary for progress or as solutions for environmental, economic and social prosperity (Whyte 2018).
+The misrecognition of this history is, for example, central to a failed ocean fertilization trial, ethically (and problematically) justified as beneficial to phytoplankton growth and so to migrating salmon in waters offshore where the experiment took place (Buck 2018; Buck 2019).
+Justifications of pejorative, anthropogenic change also fall short in Indigenous contexts where there exists a long history of positive shaping of ecosystems, terrestrial and estuarine foods, fire regimes, etc. (Whyte 2018; Buck 2015).

-A second priority is to design research in a fundamentally collaborative manner by which we mean (a) to develop research questions such that they are co-created, offering robust inclusion of community priorities, starting with their definitions of the impacts that matter and their framing of research such that it meets existing priorities (be they rents for use of territorial space, implications for resources and local economies, or recognition and governance of all operations) (https://www.un.org/esa/socdev/ unpfii/documents/DRIPS_en.pdf, last access: 16 November 2023).
-And (b) it is important to meaningfully involve Indigenous partners in analysis, interpretation, and communication of results.
-Key here, too, is recognizing Indigenous people as rights holders, not stakeholders, including the right to free prior and informed consent, and the right to sue should operators not abide by law and policy.
+A second priority is to design research in a fundamentally collaborative manner by which we mean: (a) develop research questions such that they are co-created, offering robust inclusion of community priorities, starting with their definitions of the impacts that matter, and their framing of research such that it meets existing priorities (be they rents for use of territorial space, implications for resources and local economies, or recognition and governance of all operations) (UNDRIP 2008).
+And, (b) meaningfully involve Indigenous partners in analysis, interpretation and communication of results.
+Key here too, is recognizing Indigenous people as rights holders not stakeholders, including the right to free prior and informed consent, and the right to sue should operators not abide by law and policy.
 Lastly, (c) many communities have their own protocols and established research agreements, which spell out all conditions of work and expectations for accountability.
-These often also define ethical and intellectual property expectations and compensation for time and require negotiation and agreement (e.g., https://www.sealaskaheritage.org/sites/ default/files/ResearchPolicy.pdf, last access: 16 November 2023).
-In addition, communities may identify places and topics around which they refuse to engage (Simpson, 2007, 2014).
-Such protocols, including those seeking to address reparations for past harms, are or can be legally binding and seek to re-establish First Nation or Tribal community rights to jurisdictional authority and decision-making (e.g., MOU "Namgis and Crown").
+These often also define ethical and intellectual property expectations, compensation for time, and require negotiation and agreement (e.g., Sealaska